axvr/txtdb/README.md

 # txtdb

-An experimental text only relational database.
+An attempt to create a simple database engine and RDBMS which stores the table data in text files, using the CSV format.

-**Please do not use this, it was created as a learning project**.
+**Please do not use this for anything important**, it was created as a learning project.

 ## Table specification